maximvochten/maximvochten.github.io/_pages/about.md

 ## About

-I am a Postdoctoral Research Associate within the [Robotics Research Group](https://www.mech.kuleuven.be/en/pma/research/robotics) at [KU Leuven](https://www.kuleuven.be).
+I am a Senior Researcher within the [Robotics & Autonomous Systems unit](https://mecatron.rma.ac.be/) at the [Royal Military Academy](https://www.rma.ac.be/en) (RMA), Belgium.

-My main aim in research is to improve the collaboration between humans and robots by formulating data-efficient task representations that can be used for human intent recognition and for the fast programming of reactive robot motions.
-To achieve this, I combine concepts from numerical optimization, optimal control, differential geometry, screw theory, 3D kinematics, state estimation and robot control.
+I lead the team at RMA within the European Defense Funds project [GENIUS](https://mecatron.rma.ac.be/index.php/projects/genius/) on robotic demining.

+## Robot demining

+In the [GENIUS](https://mecatron.rma.ac.be/index.php/projects/genius/) project on robotic demining, we research robotic technologies that can improve the speed and safety of detecting and disposing of land mines.

+## Invariant trajectory representations

-I am currently working on the [Robotgenskill project](https://robotgenskill.pages.gitlab.kuleuven.be/) which focuses on the generalization of human-demonstrated robot skills.
+From 2018-2024, I was mainly active on the [Robotgenskill project](https://robotgenskill.pages.gitlab.kuleuven.be/) which focuses on the generalization of human-demonstrated robot skills.
+The main aim was to develop techniques to learn data-efficient task representations from sparse human demonstrations by exploiting coordinate-invariant properties in the recorded trajectory data.
+The resulting coordinate-invariant models can be used for human intent recognition, as well as trajectory generation on the robot from the invariant motion template.

-## Students
+### PhD supervision

-I am the co-promotor of two PhD candidates:
+Within the context of the Robotgenskill project, I was the co-promotor of two PhD candidates:
-- [Arno Verduyn](http://www.kuleuven.be/wieiswie/en/person/0140902).
-Topic: Analysis, recognition and generalization of human-demonstrated skills using invariant trajectory representations
+- [Arno Verduyn](http://www.kuleuven.be/wieiswie/en/person/0140902) (2020-2025): Analysis, recognition and generalization of human-demonstrated skills using invariant trajectory representations.
+KU Leuven.
-- [Riccardo Burlizzi](http://www.kuleuven.be/wieiswie/en/person/0148800).
-Topic: Data augmentation in robot learning from demonstration using invariant trajectory representations
+- [Riccardo Burlizzi](http://www.kuleuven.be/wieiswie/en/person/0148800) (2021-2025): Data augmentation in robot learning from demonstration using invariant trajectory representations.
+KU Leuven.

+### Master thesis supervision

-I have mentored and co-supervised over 15 master thesis students in the Master of Mechanical Engineering programme (and the Master of Artificial Intelligence programme) at KU Leuven.
+During my PhD and PostDoc at KU Leuven, I have mentored and co-supervised over 15 master thesis students in the Master of Mechanical Engineering programme (and the Master of Artificial Intelligence programme).

-## Software
+### Software

 For my research on invariant trajectory descriptors, I am developing software packages in Matlab and Python: [invariants_mat](https://github.com/maximvochten/invariants_mat) and [invariants_py](https://github.com/maximvochten/invariants_py).
 These packages support the robust numerical calculation of invariant descriptors and also support the generation of trajectories in an invariant way.
 A corresponding documentation website is being developed: [Trajectory Invariants](https://trajectory-invariants.github.io/).